 - A financial instrument that is not credit-impaired on initial recognition is classified in 'Stage 1'and has its credit risk continuously monitored by the Company. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired.
 Please refer to Note 23 a.(i)(d) for a description of how the Company determines when a significant increase in credit risk has occurred. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
 Please refer to Note 23 a.(i)(e) for a description of how the Company defines credit-impaired and default. - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
 Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis.
-Please refer to Note 23 a.(i)(f) for a description of inputs, assumptions and estimation techniques used in measuring the ECL. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information.
-The Company utilised a probabilityweighted assessment of the factors which it believes will have an impact on forward-looking rates.
-The Company has identified the country's GDP as the most relevant macro-economic factor and accordingly adjusted the historical loss rates based on expected changes in this factor.
+Please refer to Note 23 a.(i)(f) for a description of inputs, assumptions and estimation techniques used in measuring the ECL. - The Company utilizes the Vasicek model to estimate the forward-looking probability of default (PD) across its loan portfolio.
+This model incorporates both systematic risks, influenced by macroeconomic factors, and portfolio-specific idiosyncratic risks.
+Default correlations within the portfolio are derived using the Basel-compliant Asymptotic Single Risk Factor (ASRF) framework, which links correlations to the portfolio's PD table.
+The Vasicek model uses a Z score factor, which quantifies the impact of prevailing and forecasted economic conditions on portfolio default rates.
+The Z-score is derived using historical and projected GDP data and serves as a threshold measure to determine default likelihood under normal, best case and worse case scenarios. - In previous years, for the purpose of the forward-looking calculation, the Company utilized linear regression to study the relationship between GDP and historical default rates and used this as the basis to estimate future changes to default rates.
+The Company views the Vasicek model as an enhancement to this approach.